saybuser/SCIPPlan/README.md

 Default value for epsilon (i.e., if not provided) is 0.01.

+Default value for horizon (i.e., if not provided) is 1.

+Horizon is incremented until a valid plan is found.

 ## Citation

 If you are using SCIPPlan, please cite the papers [1,2] and the underlying SCIP solver [3].